perak/kitchen-site/files/getting_started.md

 - `type` - field datatype - used in form validations *...and many more properties, see <a href="{{pathFor 'api_reference'}}">field object</a>*

-**Note** that defining fields at the collection level is not mandatory - fields can be also set/overriden inside the `form` and `data_view` components.
+**Note** that defining fields at the collection level is not mandatory - fields can be also set/overriden inside the `form` and `dataview` components.

 **Nested objects**